 The data analytics firm at the centre of all the data breach controversy is Cambridge Analytica which is a UK-based data analytics firm with its parent company named Strategic Communications Laboratories.

-The purpose of the firm is to thrash out online political campaigns, reach out to potential voters online and it does this by combining data from multiple sources including online information but the recent dispute is the alleged misuse of data by the firm shared by a developer who was supposed to use it only for his own app.
+The purpose of the firm is to devise online political campaigns, reach out to potential voters online and it does this by combining data from multiple sources including online information but the recent dispute is the alleged misuse of data by the firm shared by a developer who was supposed to use it only for his own app.

 The influence of CA can be gauged from the fact that it is the firm which worked for Donald Trump’s presidential campaign in 2016 as well as with the Leave EU camp during Brexit, Firstpost reported.

-How Cambride Analytica Accessed Data
+How Cambridge Analytica Accessed Data

 The conundrum surrounding the data compromise is how the firm got hold of the data and it is believed that CA got this private data from Cambridge researcher Alexsandr Kogan, who created an app called ‘thisisyourdigitallife’ to offer personality predictions online.